Samuel S. Phelps: Biography

 Phelps was born in Litchfield, Connecticut, to John Phelps (1756–1833), an American Revolutionary War soldier and great-great-grandson of William Phelps.
 Samuel S. Phelps graduated from Yale University in 1811.
 He studied law at Litchfield Law School and in the office of Horatio Seymour, and was admitted to the bar.
 He served as a military paymaster during the War of 1812.
-Following the war, he settled in Middlebury, Vermont and began the practice of law.
+Following the war, he settled in Middlebury, Vermont, and began the practice of law.

-Phelps began his political career serving in the Vermont State House from 1821 to 1832.
+Phelps began his political career serving in the Vermont House of Representatives from 1821 to 1832.
 He was a judge on the Vermont Supreme Court from 1832 to 1838, succeeding to the position left vacant by the death of John C. Thompson.
 In 1839 he was elected as a Whig to the United States Senate, and he served until 1851.
-He chaired several committees while serving in the Senate, including the Committee on the Militia, Committee on Revolutionary Claims, Committee on Pensions, Committee on Patents and the Patent Office and the Committee on Territories.
+He chaired several committees while serving in the Senate, including the Committee on the Militia, Committee on Revolutionary Claims, and the Committee on Patents and the Patent Office.

 Phelps returned to the United States Senate on January 17, 1853, having been appointed to fill the unexpired term of Senator William Upham, who had died.
-He served until March 16, 1854 when the Senate resolved that he was not entitled to the seat on the grounds that he had been legally appointed by the Governor of Vermont when the Vermont General Assembly was not in session, but once the legislature was in session, it was incumbent on legislators to choose a successor.
+He served until March 16, 1854, when the Senate resolved that he was not entitled to the seat on the grounds that he had been legally appointed by the Governor of Vermont when the Vermont General Assembly was not in session, but once the legislature was in session, it was incumbent on legislators to choose a successor.

 Family life

-Phelps was married to Frances Shurtleff Phelps and they had three children together, Edward John Phelps, James Shether Phelps and Charles Henry Phelps.
-Phelps later married Electa Satterlee Phelps.
-Phelps' son Edward John Phelps was also a politician and lawyer, as well as a diplomat.
+Phelps was married to Frances Shurtleff Phelps and they had three children, Edward John Phelps, James Shether Phelps and Charles Henry Phelps.

-Death

-Phelps died on March 25, 1855 in Middlebury, and is interred at West Cemetery in Middlebury.
+Phelps died in Middlebury on March 25, 1855.
+He was buried at West Cemetery in Middlebury.